1. Why and how to open a representative (liaison) office in China ?

 Chief (legal) representative permit

-• Apply for additional and mandatory registrations with other administrations (Customs Office, Tax Bureau, Human Resources, Labor Bureau, Police, and get the official Chinese chops (seals).
+- Apply for additional and mandatory registrations with other administrations such as the Customs Office, Tax Bureau, Human Resources administration, Labor Bureau, Police, and get the official Chinese chops (seals).

 The professional preparation and optimization of your China set-up project our core business.
 We keep at your disposal numerous examples of registration & licensing deliverable for representative offices or commercial enterprises.
 B2B and B2C services, import-export trading, wholesale & retail distribution, eCommerce, assembly and industrial production.